-In this menu various setting for sounds can be adjusted.
-Volume of vario sound, enabling of system sounds and enabling of vario sounds.
-From version 1.5 here is also sound setting for Flarm warning.
+In this menu various setting for sounds can be adjusted: the Volume of the vario sound, enabling of system sounds and enabling of vario sounds.
+From version 1.5 here is also the sound setting for FLARM warnings.

-Vario volume can also be adjusted using rocker button, but only in GPS info page.
+The vario volume can also be adjusted using rocker button, but only in the GPS info page.